 Jordan Belfort (Leonardo DiCaprio) lives completely, entirely in the moment.
 It’s not that there’s no tomorrow, there’s not even “later that same day” in his world.

 HollywoodChicago.com Hookup: 50 Pairs of Passes to Scorsese’s ‘The Wolf of Wall Street’ with Leonardo DiCaprioSubmitted by HollywoodChicago.com on December 17, 2013 - 12:26am

-CHICAGO – In the latest HollywoodChicago.com Hookup: Film with our unique social giveaway technology, we have 40 pairs of movie passes up for grabs to the advance screening of “Snitch,” which is inspired by true events and stars Dwayne “The Rock” Johnson!
+CHICAGO – Highly anticipated!
+In the latest HollywoodChicago.com Hookup: Film with our unique social giveaway technology, we have 50 pairs of advance-screening passes plus 3 soundtracks up for grabs for the highly anticipated new Martin Scorsese film “The Wolf of Wall Street” starring Leonardo DiCaprio!